WEN vs Cat

 Are Cat generators more reliable than WEN generators?

 According to the reliability data, yes.
-Cat holds a Tier A reliability rating with a score of 89 out of 100, while WEN is rated Tier C at 60 out of 100.
-This is Cat's strongest competitive advantage over WEN.
+Cat earns a Tier A reliability rating with a score of 89 out of 100, while WEN is rated Tier C with a score of 60 out of 100.
+This suggests Cat generators may offer better long-term dependability, though this advantage does not carry over into individual model performance scores.

-Why does WEN score so much higher in value than Cat?
+Why does WEN score higher than Cat in nearly every category?